5 Tips for improved nutrition & good health

 We’ve heard this one for the longest time.
 The benefits of water go beyond just hydration.
 According to www.webmd.com, drinking plenty of water helps maintain normal bowel function and kidney function.
 Drinking adequate water helps to flush your system and also help keep your skin looking good.
 It is also beneficial for keeping body fluids balanced and assists with cutting down on calories.
 When you drink glass of water before each meal, it helps to make you feel fuller faster but with less food.

-Superfoods, like wheat grass contains high concentrations of valuable nutrients, vitamins, minerals and natural enzymes to improve overall health in ways that our normal American diet cannot compete.
+Superfoods such as wheat grass contains high concentrations of valuable nutrients, vitamins, minerals and natural enzymes to improve overall health in ways that our normal American diet cannot compete.
 I like Dr. Berg’s Organic Wheatgrass Juice Powder.
 Its high quality and rich in color.
 You can take it as a shot or blend in a green smoothie to get those nutrients.

 Include more organic raw foods, less processed foods

 “Organic food is pure food.
 It’s safer, more nutritious and free of chemical additives.
 Organic crops are grown without chemical pesticides or fertilizers and organic livestock are raised without antibiotics, growth hormones or other drugs.
-Organic food isn’t genetically modified or irradiated.” https://www.organicconsumers.org/organlink
+Organic food isn’t genetically modified or irradiated.”
+Source: https://www.organicconsumers.org/organlink

 Cut the sugar, salt and sodas

 One of the reasons Americans are developing Type 2 Diabetes so fast is due to the amount of sugars we consume daily in our diet.
-The problem is the often times we think we are making healthy choices only to discover we are choosing foods with hidden sugars.
-Cut the sodas, they are high in fructose corn syrup and bad for your teeth.
-Beware and read labels on your food.
-There are many hidden ways sugar is included in foods from salad dressings and sodas to condiments.
-Also cut the salt.
-Too much salt consumption leads to high blood pressure, bloating and if uncontrolled, potential stroke.
-Here are just a few ways to cut the salt here. http://www.foxnews.com/health/2012/04/19/10-ways-to-cut-out-salt-and-sugar.html
+The problem is that often times we think we are making healthy choices only to discover we are choosing foods with hidden sugars.

 Be sure to eat Breakfast